hpssjellis/j41-jsc3d-advanced-pgb-helloworld/README.md

 Feb 07, 2014 Still in testing mode

 Sorry.
-Presently the code works the problem is that the Webkit used by phonegap does not refresh the page and you get a double 3D image as soon as you try to move it.
+Presently the Github code works, the problem is that the Webkit used by Phonegap does not refresh the page and you get a double 3D image as soon as you try to move it.

 Another issue is that you get the entire github page, which is less than ideal.
 I am sure things will change in the near future.
-I am going to try the same code with CCA (Chrome-cordova-app) to see if it works better. just github search cca-helloworld
+I am going to try the same code with CCA (Chrome-cordova-app) to see if it works better.
+Just search github for cca-helloworld